-Reduction of habitat area: The construction works lie outside the boundaries of the Lough Oughter and Associated Loughs SAC.
+Reduction of habitat area: The construction works lie outside the boundaries of the Natura 2000 sites identified in Section 3.3.
 There will be no reduction of designated habitat area.
-There will be no interference with the boundaries of Lough Oughter and Associated Loughs SAC.
+There will be no interference with the boundaries of any designated site.
 There will be no direct, indirect or cumulative impacts upon the qualifying interests of the Lough Oughter and Associated Loughs SAC, i.e., natural eutrophic lakes or bog woodland.

 Disturbance to key species: There will be no direct disturbance to any species listed in Annex I of the Birds Directive or Annex II of the Habitats Directive.
 There will be no loss of any territory likely to be used by the otter, which is a qualifying interest of the SAC.
+There will be no disturbance to the bird species which are Special Conservation Interests of Lough Oughter Complex SPA.

-Habitat or species fragmentation: There will be no habitat or species fragmentation within Lough Oughter and Associated Loughs SAC.
-No ecological corridors between the proposed site and the Lough Oughter and Associated Loughs SAC will be impacted upon.
+Habitat or species fragmentation: There will be no habitat or species fragmentation within any SAC or SPA.
+No ecological corridors between the proposed site and the Lough Oughter and Associated Loughs SAC or SPA will be impacted upon.